Spain National Football Team

 Spain Football Current Squad

-In the years 2010 and 2012, the Spanish side emerged as the best international side in world football.
+In 2010 and 2012, the Spanish team established itself as the top international side in world football.
 Spain has produced some talented footballers in the history of football, like David de Gea, Iker Casillas, Yamal, Sergio Ramos, Xavi, Andres Iniesta, David Silva, Cesc Fabregas, and Fernando Torres.

 Spain Football Team Roster